Industrial Regulatory Compliance

 Prism's industrial regulatory compliance program includes expertise in wastewater discharge, including National Pollutant Discharge Elimination System (NPDES) permitting and monitoring.
 Prism can assist in permitting, sample collection, reporting (DMRs), and renewals.

 Prism understands Stormwater compliance, including preparing Stormwater Pollution Prevention Plans (SWPPPs), permitting, and reporting.
 Prism has Michigan Certified Stormwater Operators (CSO) and Indiana Qualified Professionals (QP) on staff to support state regulated stormwater compliance programs.

 Compliance with environmental regulations can be challenging for industrial manufacturing facilities.
 Prism provides environmental regulatory compliance auditing to help navigate clients through federal, state, and local requirements.
-Our expertise includes environmental concerns with the Clean Water Act (CWA), Safe Drinking Water Act (SDWA), Resource Conservation and Recovery Act (RCRA), Superfund (CERLCA/SARA), and the Toxic Substances Control Act (TSCA).
+Our expertise includes environmental concerns with the Clean Water Act (CWA), Clean Air Act (CAA), Safe Drinking Water Act (SDWA), Resource Conservation and Recovery Act (RCRA), Superfund (CERLCA/SARA), and the Toxic Substances Control Act (TSCA).

 We provide air emissions permitting and reporting guidance for compliance with Title V of the Clean Air Act (CAA).
 Prism can assist facilities that have a Title V permit with their annual compliance certification, including meeting the requirements of the Michigan Air Emissions Reporting Systems (MAERS) program.

 Managing, storing, and disposing hazardous and non-hazardous waste at a facility requires careful compliance to state and federal regulations.
 Prism works with facilities to guide them through the waste regulations, including universal waste streams, hazardous waste contingency plans, and reporting requirements.